Prix de l'Arc de Triomphe

-Popularly referred to as the "Arc", it is the world's most prestigious all-aged horse race.
-Its roll of honour features many highly acclaimed horses, and its winners are often subsequently regarded as champions.
-It is currently the world's second-richest turf race (behind The Everest).

-A slogan of the Prix de l'Arc de Triomphe, first used on a promotional poster in 2003, describes the event as "Ce n'est pas une course, c'est un monument" – "It's not a race, it's a monument".
+With prize money of €5 million, the Prix de l'Arc de Triomphe, often referred to as the Arc, is Europe's richest flat race.
+The prize money and prestige of the race attract entries and spectators from across the world.
+Since 2008 the race has been sponsored by Qatar.

 History

 Origins

 The Société d'Encouragement, a former governing body of French racing, had initially restricted its races to thoroughbreds born and bred in France.
 In 1863, it launched the Grand Prix de Paris, an event designed to bring together the best three-year-olds from any country.
-Thirty years later it introduced the Prix du Conseil Municipal, an international race for the leading horses of different age groups.
+Thirty years later, it introduced the Prix du Conseil Municipal, an international race for the leading horses of different age groups.
 It was run over 2,400 metres in October, with weights determined by a horse's previous performances.

 The creation of a third such race was proposed at a committee meeting on 24 January 1920.
 The new event would complement the Grand Prix de Paris and serve as a showcase for French thoroughbred breeding.
 It would have similar characteristics to the Prix du Conseil Municipal, but each horse would compete on equal terms, unpenalised for previous victories.

 Coming in the wake of World War I, it was decided that the race would be named after the Arc de Triomphe, a famous monument which had been the scene of a victory parade by the Allies in 1919.
 The chosen title had been previously assigned to a minor event at Longchamp.
 Another suggested title was the "Prix de la Victoire".